Kendrick Lamar: Personal life

-Lamar began dating his fiancée Whitney Alford when they were in high school.
-Lamar announced his engagement to Alford in April 2015.
-They welcomed their first child, a daughter on July 26, 2019.
-The couple used the cover art for Mr. Morale & the Big Steppers to announce the birth of their second child, a son in 2022.
+Lamar announced his engagement to esthetician Whitney Alford, his high school sweetheart, in April 2015.
+Although they keep their relationship private, Lamar admitted that he suffered a sexual addiction and cheated on Alford multiple times.
+Alford contributed background vocals on select tracks from To Pimp a Butterfly (2015), and was the primary narrator on Mr. Morale & the Big Steppers (2022).
+The couple welcomed their first child, a daughter on July 26, 2019.
+They used the cover art for Mr. Morale & the Big Steppers to announce the birth of their second child, a son.

+Lamar's cousin, Carl Duckworth, goes by the name Karni Ben Israel and belongs to a Hebrew Israelite group in New York City.
+On "Yah" Lamar raps: "I'm a Israelite, don't call me black no mo'".

 Lamar is a teetotaler and lives a drug-free lifestyle.
-In an October 2012 interview, he stated that he once tried marijuana, but the blunt had been laced with PCP, and he has not used any drugs since.
-In an interview with Starz, Lamar stated he asked to play a drug abuser on the TV series Power, saying: "[Laces] is just a character that I know.
+During October 2012, he recalled once trying marijuana, where the blunt had been laced with Phencyclidine (PCP), and he has not used any drugs since.
+In an interview with Starz, Lamar stated he asked to play a drug abuser on the TV series Power, saying Laces was "just a character that I know.
 I know so well, just growing up in Compton.
 You grow this type of love for them, you know, in a weird way.
 You know, you don't want to see nothing happen to them, but you know he's dangerous."

 Lamar is an avid fan of the Los Angeles Dodgers of the MLB, the Los Angeles Lakers of the NBA, and the Los Angeles Rams of the NFL.
-In 2024, he released a track entitled Dodger Blue as a reference to the effect of the team's colors in the city's culture on his album GNX.
+In 2024, he released a track entitled "Dodger Blue" as a reference to the effect of the team's colors in the city's culture on his album GNX.